EvgeniiZorin/evgeniizorin.github.io/CPD.md

 - Reading textbooks on topics in Data Science, Statistics, and Programming;
 - Attending and participating in live events;

+You can see all the Data Science-related books that I've read on my <a href="https://www.goodreads.com/review/list/145948565-evgenii-zorin?shelf=_data-science" target="_blank">Goodreads account, shelf `_data-science`.</a>

 > Please note that this section is still being written, so there are many things that are not present here!

 # Machine Learning